BNSS Section 205

 Common Questions and Answers:

-A: No, the State Government’s power is limited by the requirement that its direction must not be contrary to any existing orders from the High Court or Supreme Court or other laws. -
+A: No, the State Government’s power is limited by the requirement direction must not be contrary to any existing orders.
+This is from the High Court or Supreme Court or other laws.

-A: This provision aims to promote judicial efficiency and ensure fair trials by enabling the State Government to transfer cases to more suitable locations based on factors like witness availability, evidence location, and logistical considerations.
+A: This provision aims to promote judicial efficiency and ensure fair trials.
+State Government are enabled to transfer cases to more suitable locations based on factors like witness availability, evidence location.